IT Glossary / Cybersecurity

 A security model that assumes no user or device is trusted by default.
 Zero Trust security relies on MFA, strict access control, endpoint detection and response (EDR), and continuous verification delivered through cybersecurity services to reduce ransomware risk.

-• Gaps in security or reliability because Zero Trust Security is not implemented correctly.
+• Projects stall because Zero Trust Security is not clearly owned or explained.

 Next step